-Provide a starting point to developers
+Provide a starting point for developers

 Now, that new users are interested in using your API, provide them with a starting point.
 Technical documentation such as an API document contains technical jargon and can get complex.
 There is also a lot of information related to different aspects of API architecture.